Boschloo's test: Experiment type 1: Rare taste-test experiment, fully constrained

+Experiment type 2: Normal laboratory controlled experiment, only one margin constrained

 Boschloo's test is designed for the second case and therefore an exact unconditional test.
 Examples of such a case are often found in medical research, where a binary endpoint is compared between two patient groups.
 Following our notation, $\ A = 1$ represents the first group that receives some medication of interest. $\ A = 0$ represents the second group that receives a placebo. $B$ indicates the cure of a patient (1 = cure, 0 = no cure).
 Then the row sums equal the group sizes and are usually fixed in advance.
 The column sums are the total number of cures respectively disease continuations and not fixed in advance.